Quebec City Monarks

-The Quebec City Monarks (Monarks de Québec) are the Quebec City Canadian football team in the Ligue de Football Majeur du Quebec (Quebec Major Football League).
+The Quebec City Monarks (Monarks de Québec) were the Quebec City Canadian football team in the Ligue de Football Majeur du Quebec (Quebec Major Football League).

-They have won the regular season league championship as well as the Silver Cup in 2005, 2006, and 2007 since joining the league in 2003.
+They won the regular season league championship as well as the Silver Cup in 2005, 2006, and 2007 since joining the league in 2003.

+The team seems to have ceased operations following the 2009 season.